ELKAMINA/42_Inception/README.md

 # Introdution to "Inception" project

 Docker is a wonderful platform that solves a major problem encountered by developpers: missing or incorrect application dependencies from one OS to another.
-This project allows us to understand how Docker works and what are the mainfunctionalities it offers to solve this major problem.
+This project allows us to understand how Docker works and what are the main functionalities it offers to solve this major problem.

 Requirements
 =================================